kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 * Allocated CPU for each namespace
 * Allocated PV attachments on the nodes

-To get better picture of how resources are computated take a look at [2].
+[Compute resources](http://kubernetes.io/docs/user-guide/compute-resources/) document describes how to compute resources.
 Resource usage of each pod is part of Pod status.
 If a pod is scheduled without sufficient resources, scheduling fails with `PodExceedsFreeCPU` or `PodExceedsFreeMemory`.

+Based on configuration of individual nodes, each node can report [disk and memory pressure](kubelet-eviction.md#node-conditions) for different percentual usage.
+In order to take the pressure into account, node configuration could be reported to the Apiserver as part of the ``NodeInfo`` as well.
+Or queried once the [dynamic Kubelet settings](https://github.com/kubernetes/kubernetes/pull/29459) is implemented.

 ### Pod requirements

 There are various requirements a pod can specify.
-As each pod consists of at least one container, administrator can set resource limits and requests [10] for each container.
+As each pod consists of at least one container, administrator can set [resource limits and requests](http://kubernetes.io/docs/api-reference/v1/definitions/#_v1_resourcerequirements) for each container.
 If set, container provides better information about consumed resources (e.g. memory, cpu).
 Each pod can specify a list of volumes.
 Some of the volumes can be claimed and provisioned with volume dynamic provisioner.
 Some pods are meant to be run on dedicated nodes.

-In general, requirements can include:
+In general, requirements can include (the list can grow over time):

 * cpu
 * memory